Dynamic tables in Snowflake

 FACT

 The attributes are added based on the SQL query by using “Import from data source” functionality.
-The schedule is set to be SF_DYNAMIC_DDL
+The workflow DV_CASH_REGISTER is inherited from the Data Vault objects.

 select